clarinsi/STARK/README.md

 | ADP <case NOUN | ADP | NOUN |  | 1090 | 8730.54 | AB | 2 | NOUN|
 | PRON <nmod:poss NOUN | PRON | NOUN |  | 487 | 3900.71 | AB | 2 | NOUN|
 | CCONJ <cc NOUN | CCONJ | NOUN |  | 476 | 3812.61 | AB | 2 | NOUN|

+For adding other types of information to the output, such as additional statistics and links to visualised examples, see the [list of settings](#list-of-settings) above.

+## Description of tree structure
+The description of the trees given in the first column is based on the DepSearch query language, which is simple to learn and easy to read.
+- Dependencies are expressed using < and > operators, which mimick the "arrows" in the dependency graph.
+  - A < B means that token A is governed by token B, e.g. _rainy < morning_
+  - A > B means that token A governs token B, e.g. _read > newspapers_
+- Dependency labels are specified right after the dependency operator
+  - A <amod B means that token A is the adjectival modifier of token B, e.g. _rainy <amod morning_
+  - A >obj B means that token B is the direct object of token A, e.g. _read >obj newspapers_
+- Priority is marked using parentheses:
+  -   A > B > C means that A governs both B and C in parallel, e.g. _read > newspapers > people)_ for 'people read newspapers'
+  -   A > (B > C) means that A governs B that, in turn, governs C, e.g. _read > (newspapers > interesting)_ for 'read interesting newspapers'

 ## Acknowledgment
 This tool was developed by Luka Krsnik in collaboration with Kaja Dobrovoljc and Marko Robnik Šikonja.
 Financial and infrastructural support was provided by [Slovenian Research and Innovation Agency](https://www.aris-rs.si/),  [CLARIN.SI](https://www.clarin.si/) and [CJVT UL](https://www.cjvt.si) as part of the research projects _A Treebank Approach to the Study of Spoken Slovenian_ (Z6-4617) and _Language Resources and Technologies for Slovene_ (P6-0411), as well as through the _2019 CLARIN.SI Resource and Service Development_ grant.